 TCU occupies a unique position as the only customer-owned Banking organisation in Australia, working in two worlds to deliver both employment opportunities and real financial services to Indigenous people in remote communities.
-We are proud of where we have come from and who we are, and we are passionate about where we are going.

-TCU has identified four significant Strategic Goals, which can be leveraged to introduce operational excellence and business growth and thereby secure TCU as a viable entity over the next 4 years and beyond.
+TCU has identified 4 significant Strategic Pathways, which can be leveraged to introduce operational excellence and business growth and thereby secure TCU as a viable entity over the next 3 years and beyond.